INTRODUCTION

 CONCLUSION

 Limiting alcohol consumption is one of the best steps for a healthy life.
 Excessive drinking can negatively impact liver function, digestion, sleep and mental clarity.
 By moderating alcohol intake, choosing more nutritious alternatives and adopting mindful drinking habits, you can enhance overall health and wellbeing.
-Small, sustainable changes lead to significant long-term health and wellbeing benefits, supporting a more balanced and fulfilling life.
+Small and sustainable changes lead to significant long-term benefits, supporting a more balanced and fulfilling life.
 Taking control of your drinking habits can improve physical health, mental clarity and overall happiness.